 3. Send us the form

-The form must reach us before the date shown on your renewal notice.
+The form must reach us by 4pm on the date shown on your renewal notice.

 Send your form to us to us at email@example.com, or by post to: